Skip to main content

 • it’s clear that the state is not global but rather scoped to a specific component tree and therefore can’t be used in other parts of your app

 Context is not inherently reactive.
-If you need reactive values in context then you can pass a $state object into context, whos properties will be reactive.
+If you need reactive values in context then you can pass a $state object into context, whose properties will be reactive.

 Parent